You Need to See this stock? Embraer S.A. (ERJ)

+Volatility remained at 1.11% over last week and shows 1.55% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at -0.06.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 0.32.

 Embraer S.A.
-(ERJ) observed an average volume with 800.05K shares and exchanged 538147 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the Friday trading session.
-ERJ disclosed a change of -0.26% and its listed share value at $19.37 in the recent trade transaction.
+(ERJ) exchanged 347341 shares on hands and observed an average volume with 789.43K shares.
+The stock acknowledged active focus on shares in the Tuesday trading session.
+ERJ disclosed a change of -0.56% and its listed share value at $19.49 in the recent trade transaction (Dec 31, 2019).
 This company belong to Brazil Country and part of Industrial Goods sector.
-It has a market capitalization of $3.61B.
+It has a market capitalization of $3.64B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 5.40% and trading from 50 days moving average with 9.89%.
+The stock price is performing along rising drift from its 200 days moving average with 4.24%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

+Currently Relative Strength Index (RSI-14) reading of stock is 69.93.
+RSI reading varies between 0 and 100.
+Speed and change of stock price movement is measured by the RSI momentum oscillator.
+J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
+Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
+30 to 70 are considered a normal reading of a stock.
+General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: